Please visit our Oriental rug store for a handpicked selection of fine Oriental and Persian rugs.

 The yarn used in older rugs is spun by hand and dyed in natural pigments derived from vegetal products (plants, roots, fruits) or insects (cochineal).
 Industrialization at the turn of the 20th century introduced machine-spun yarns and synthetic dyes which permitted a wider, and in the case of Chinese art-deco rugs, wilder, palette of colors.
 The synthetic dyes were at first of poor quality and prone to running and fading.
 Later improvements made them fast to light and difficult to differentiate from vegetal dyes, but purist collectors still prefer natural dyes.

 Like wine, oriental rugs are not finished once they're off the loom.
 Young rugs of good quality are fresh and clean, their colors vibrant, albeit often clashing against one another.
 Over time the wool pile acquires a patina, while the colors mature and mellow, and evolve subtle variations that were not previously apparent, blending with the wool fibers and each other to create wonderful harmonies.
 It is the irregularities and imperfections of the hand-weaving and hand-dyeing process, the human element, combined with the natural material of the rug that eventually give rise to these beautiful variations.
+Please contact us to appraise your rug.

 The basic design of most Oriental rugs consists of a field framed by a border.
 Usually the field has either an all-over pattern or a central medallion often supported by segments (or spandrels) which look like curtains at the four corners of the field.
 The border typically includes one main and two or more minor borders with motifs and colors that can either reflect the pattern in the field or the central medallion, or on the contrary contrast with it.
 Other less common designs include pictorial representations and more recently free-style designs inspired by modern arts.